OzanErcan6/OOP-java/README.md

 # OOP-java
-Some projects that implement Object Oriented Programming concepts
+implementing some Object Oriented Programming concepts

 In RMI folder i implemented a RMI client and server application that can